Barbra Streisand (song): Background and composition

-The song, named after the American singer and actress Barbra Streisand, extensively uses a sample replay of German disco group Boney M.'s 1979 international hit single "Gotta Go Home", which in turn borrows content from the 1973 German song "Hallo Bimmelbahn" by the band Nighttrain (the brothers Heinz and Jürgen Huth and Michael Holm; the hookline was written only by Heinz Huth).
-The sample replay of "Gotta Go Home" was produced by Mark Summers at SCORCCiO Sample Replays.
+The song, named after the American singer and actress Barbra Streisand, relies almost entirely on a sample replay of German disco group Boney M.'s 1979 international hit single "Gotta Go Home", which in turn borrows content from the 1973 German song "Hallo Bimmelbahn" by the band Nighttrain (the brothers Heinz and Jürgen Huth and Michael Holm; the hookline was written only by Heinz Huth).
+The sample replay of "Gotta Go Home" was produced by Mark Summers at SCORCCiO Replays.
+The song's lyrics consist entirely of the name "Barbra Streisand" being spoken throughout the piece.

-The single's album artwork is modelled directly after Streisand's own 1980 album, Guilty, which features a picture of her and Barry Gibb on the sleeve.
-For the "Barbra Streisand" cover, Streisand and Gibb's faces are digitally removed and replaced with duck beaks.
+The single's artwork is modeled directly after Streisand's own 1980 album Guilty, which features a photograph of her and Barry Gibb embracing on the sleeve.
+For the "Barbra Streisand" cover, she and Gibb are instead presented in the form of a black and white line drawing, with duck beaks superimposed over their otherwise blank faces.

 Music video

-The music video is set in New York City (where Barbra Streisand was born) and it features many prominent and affiliated artists making cameo appearances, such as Kanye West, Pharrell Williams, André 3000, Ryan Leslie, Buckshot, Smif-n-Wessun, DJ Premier, Todd Terry, Chromeo, DJ Mehdi, So Me (who also directed the video), Diplo, Questlove, Ezra Koenig, Santigold, Yelawolf, The Roots and Fafi and The Fat Jew of Team Facelift.
+The music video is set in New York City (where Barbra Streisand was born) and it features many prominent and affiliated artists making cameo appearances, such as Kanye West, Pharrell Williams, André 3000, Ryan Leslie, Buckshot, Cocoa Brovaz, DJ Premier, Todd Terry, Chromeo, DJ Mehdi, So Me (who also directed the video), Diplo, Ezra Koenig, Santigold, Yelawolf, Questlove and Fafi and The Fat Jew of Team Facelift.
 Barbra Streisand herself is not present in the music video, but it features her impersonator, Gayle Robbins.